 Objective Hearing Tests

-Objective hearing tests are performed whenever reliable responses cannot be obtained through behavioral testing due to developmental age or cognitive delays.
+Objective hearing tests are done for those who cannot reliably respond on their own during a behavioral hearing test.
 Behavioral testing is typically used with older infants and small children.
-There are two types of common objective hearing tests: Otoacoustic emissions (OAEs) and auditory brainstem response (ABR).
+There are two types of common objective hearing tests: Otoacoustic Emissions (OAEs) and Auditory Brainstem Response (ABR).
 Either of these may have been done in the hospital after your child was born as his or her newborn hearing screen.

-- When OAEs are absent, further investigation is warranted due to variables that can impact the accuracy of testing.
-Auditory brainstem responses record the neural response to sound.
-Recording electrodes are placed on the child’s head and a sound is played in the ears.
-The audiologist records the entry-level brain response to this sound and can provide an estimate of the child’s hearing loss
+- Auditory brainstem responses record the neural response to sound.
+Sticker electrodes are placed on the child’s head and a sound is played in the ears.
+The audiologist records the brain’s response to this sound and can provide an estimate of the child’s hearing loss

-It is important to remember that objective hearing tests do not tell audiologists what the child hears but confirms that the pathways needed to understand sound are functioning.
-Assuming normal development, once a child is old enough, he or she will be tested using behavioral tests.
+It is important to remember that objective hearing tests do not tell audiologists what the child actually hears, but confirms that the pathways needed to understand sound are functioning.
+Once a child is old enough, he or she will be tested using behavioral tests.

 Behavioral Hearing Tests

-Once a child is approximately six months old, the audiologist will start to introduce behavioral testing.
+Once a child is approximately 6 months old, the audiologist will start to introduce behavioral testing.
 There are different types of tests based on the age and capabilities of the child.

-- Visual reinforcement audiometry (VRA) is typically used for children ranging from six months to two years of age.
-The child is conditioned to turn toward a reward (puppet, video) when he or she hears a sound.
+- Visual Reinforcement Audiometry (VRA) is typically used for children ranging from 6 months to 2 years of age.
+The child is trained to turn toward a reward (puppet, video) when he or she hears a sound.

-- Conditioned play audiometry (CPA) is used for children between two and five years of age.
+- Conditioned Play Audiometry (CPA) is used for children between 2 and 5 years of age.
 The child is taught to play a listening game such as putting a block in a bucket when he or she hears a sound.

 Children with suspected hearing loss should be evaluated as soon as possible.
-Audiologists can provide reliable information about hearing loss for children of any age.
+Audiologists are able to provide reliable information about hearing loss for children of any age.

 Role of Audiologists